kevin-kaixu/multi_view_ram/README.md

 ## Usage
 ### Data
 Here we give a small dataset to show our demo. the dataset contains five classes (chair, display, flowerpot, guita, table), each of which consists of 300 models.
 Each 3D model is rendered into a basic set of 2.5D depth images from 21 sampled views, serving as multi-veiw training data.
 We split train and test set according the ratio 5:1 for each class.
-The hierachy tree have been build, and was placed in the data_hierarchy_tree.
-In each node, there exists a folder named mvcnn, which contains a mvcnn net.
-A folder named cur_model, which contains a MV-RNN model for current node.
-A matlab format file .mat is used for training data.
-And each subclass folder is sub-node.
+The hierachy tree has been build and placed in the folder data_hierarchy_tree.
+In each node folder, there exists a folder named mvcnn that contains a mvcnn net, and a folder named cur_model that contains a MV-RNN model for current node.
+A matlab format file .mat is used as training data for current node, and each subclass folder is sub-node.

 ### Train
 To train a MV-RNN model to classify object for current node: